Visual Installer - Can

 Windows 7 and AppLocker

 Windows SmartScreen is a new feature in Windows that was introduced with Windows 8.
+It is also used in Windows 10 and in Windows 7 with the latest updates.
 Windows SmartScreen will warn a user if a downloaded software may be a risk for his/her computer.
 The warning message will look like:

 Windows SmartScreen is a reputation-based system, but it will also take into account other factors, such as if a setup package is code signed or not.
 If you code sign your installation, you will earn a "good" reputation much faster than if you distribute an installation that is not code signed, and the warning messages in Windows will stop appearing much faster.
 You can read more in the Windows SmartScreen - Anti-Malware Protection in Windows 8 article on our website.